Treatment approaches depend on the severity of the posterior prolapse. Options include:

 - Pessary.
 A vaginal pessary is a plastic or rubber ring inserted into your vagina to support the bulging tissues.
 Several types of pessaries are available, including some you can remove to clean, and others your doctor must remove periodically to clean.

-Your doctor will likely suggest surgery if you have anterior, apical or uterine prolapse in addition to posterior prolapse.
-In these cases, surgical repair for each condition can be completed at the same time.
+Your doctor will likely suggest surgery if you have prolapse of other pelvic organs in addition to posterior prolapse.
+Surgical repair for each condition can be completed at the same time.

 Using a vaginal approach, surgery usually consists of removing excess, stretched tissue that forms the posterior prolapse.
 Occasionally, the surgical repair may involve using a mesh patch to support and strengthen the wall between the rectum and vagina.

-If you're thinking about becoming pregnant, delay surgery until after you're done having children.
+If you're thinking about becoming pregnant, your doctor may recommend that you delay surgery until after you're done having children.
 Using a pessary may help relieve your symptoms in the meantime.

 - Culligan PJ.
 Nonsurgical management of pelvic organ prolapse.
 Obstetrics & Gynecology.
 2012;119:852.